twitter/curation-style-guide/curations-style-guide-en.md

 queens/kings are not necessarily transgender, though some trans people are also drag performers.

-We should not ~~to~~ use "trans" or "transgender" as a noun.
+We should not use "trans" or "transgender" as a noun.
 "Trans" is most often used as an abbreviation for transgender but it can also mean transsexual, transvestite or other terms with potentially negative connotations, so it should not be used without a signifier.

 We should respect people's gender identities.
-Thus, we ~~try to~~ refer to transgender women as women, transgender men as men, people who identify as non-binary (sometimes "NB" or "enbie") as neither a man nor a woman.
+Thus, we try to refer to transgender women as women, transgender men as men, people who identify as non-binary (sometimes "NB" or "enbie") as neither a man nor a woman.
 We avoid using "trans man" or "trans woman" (never "transman"/"transwoman") unless someone self-identifies as such.

-We do ~~try~~ not ~~to~~ use quotation marks around names or pronouns.
+We do try not to use quotation marks around names or pronouns.
 And we should avoid referring to a person by their "dead" (pre-transition) name.

 People who aren't transgender may be termed as "cis" or "cisgendered."
 Some LGBTQ people object to "cis" as an oversimplification, while some